Velocidex/velociraptor/gui/velociraptor/README.md

 Now you can start the node server:
 ```
-npm run dev
+npm run start
 ```

-The development setup starts a node server listening on port 5173, and proxies the API requests to the Velociraptor server (which should be listening on port 8889).
+The development setup starts a node server listening on port 3000, and proxies the API requests to the Velociraptor server, which by default is expected to be listening on port 8889.

+If you want the API requests to be forwarded to a remote server or on a different port then edit the value of `server.proxy` in vite.config.js.

 The node dev server will rebuild the application and automatically refresh it each time a source file is edited.